AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/tagged-memory.md

 ### Indirect `MOV` and extra tag checks

-A `MOV` instruction may flag its source and/or destination operands as indirect offsets.
-An indirect access looks like `M[M[offset]]` instead of the standard `M[offset]`.
-Memory offsets must be `u24`s, and so indirect memory accesses include additional checks.
+A `MOV` instruction may flag its source and/or destination offsets as "indirect".
+An indirect memory access performs `M[M[offset]]` instead of the standard `M[offset]`.
+Memory offsets must be `u24`s since main memory is a 24-bit addressable space, and so indirect memory accesses include additional checks.

 Additional checks for a `MOV` with an indirect source offset:
 ```